 - To confirm everything is going according to plan, call your moving company and they will park their truck in front of your house on the scheduled day and time.

 - You should be able to assess your packing progress.
 By that point, most of your belongings should be packed.
 Although you still have 6 days to pack everything up, the bulk of the job should be completed.
 You may need to ask for help if you don’t see the end of this packing marathon.

 - You should check if there are any outstanding bills.
-If so, you need to pay them off in order to be able to move on without debts.
+If so, you need to pay them off to be able to move on without debts.

 - You should start to use up your food supplies about a week before Moving Day.
 Don’t buy more food than you can consume until the day comes.

-- Your fridge should be defrosted at least two days in advance of the mover arrives.
+- Your fridge should be defrosted at least two days in advance of the mover’s arrival.
 It should be cleaned and dried for at least 24hrs.

 - In case your request for a change of address has not been processed, ask a neighbor or new owners to forward your mail.
 For their kindness, don’t forget some cash.